ati-ia/ft-urcap/README.md

 This URCap software integrates the FT Sensor with Universal Robots' force feedback functionality, and includes example demo programs.
 Compatible with NET F/T systems, Ethernet Axia, and Serial Axia.
 Compatible with UR CB and E-Series.

+To download without using Git, click the green "code" button, then "Download ZIP"

 ## F/T URCap v2.7.8 Release Notes

 - Combined URCap for E-series and CB compatibility into single URCap